hmorl/iris/README.md

 - [Hydra video synth](https://hydra.ojack.xyz) - Olivia Jack
 - [EYESY](https://www.critterandguitari.com/eyesy):tm: - Critter & Guitari
 - [Atmospheric Plugin Design](https://www.youtube.com/watch?v=ARduQFatyk0) (ADC 2024) - Syl Morrison

+---

+N.B.
+Iris is in its very early stages and will remain unstable/experimental for some time.
+I'm not actively seeking contributions but will happily answer any questions about the project.